conanbatt/lightbooker/README.md

 * I did not implement the "next meetings" filter, but implemented a smarter filter that allows you to write different criteria, including a time, which is more fine grained than a simple filter checkbox.

+## TODOS ##

+Working on a problem with a tight deadline is bound to create some debt.
+I realized that normalizing times and timezones was harder than just simple conversions.
+I would separate the logic for that and abstract the sliders and the time pickers into a single type of unit.
+Right now, its sometimes converted to minutes, then to times and operated on in different formats.

+The color pallete is fine, but the site is a bit too cheerful!
+It lacks the soberness of enterprise.

+Icons: there are several icons I would replace (arrows, slider pickers).